qutip/qutip-benchmark/README.md

 benchmarks for `add` with dense random matrices for all the specialisations in QuTiP.

--`python benchmarks/benchmarks.py -k"expm and -512-"`: Runs only the
-benchmarks for `expm` for a matrix of size 512x512 (the size can only be 2,4,8...,512,1024).

--`python benchmarks/benchmarks.py -k"(tensorflow or numpy or qutip_dense) and
+-`python benchmarks/benchmarks.py -k"(numpy or qutip_dense) and
--2-"`: Runs the benchmarks for every operation with hermitian matrices of size 2x2 represented with either `tensorflow`, `numpy` or the `qutip_dense` data type.
+-2-"`: Runs the benchmarks for every operation with hermitian matrices of size 2x2 represented with either `numpy` or the `qutip_dense` data type.